-It’s long been recognized that “the cluster effect” – locating similar businesses in proximity to one another – has the benefits of giving access to a larger pool of skilled labor, improving supply chains and increasing opportunities for the knowledge sharing that leads to innovation.
+It’s long been recognized that “industry clusters” – geographic concentrations of similar businesses – benefit the individual companies within them by giving each access to a larger pool of skilled labor, improving the quality of industry-specific services, deepening the supply chain, encouraging knowledge transfer, and increasing opportunities for innovation and collaboration.

 With numerous startups spinning out of UC Berkeley and the Lawrence Berkeley National Laboratory every year, companies that want to grow close to home can find a place to land in Berkeley and Emeryville.

-The leadership in both cities puts strategic planning for economic development and nurturing a bio-ecosystem at the top of their respective agendas.
-Our city staffs have the expertise to facilitate review and approval of biotech projects and city policies have resulted in livable cities with next-generation fiber optic connections, transportation, good schools, a variety of housing options and abundant recreation and cultural amenities.
-But just as importantly, our neighboring cities engage in a degree of collaboration in support of the biotech industry that mirrors the healthy collegiality and competition found in the industry itself.
+The leadership in both cities sees nurturing a biotech industry as a top priority.
+City staff have the expertise to facilitate review and approval of biotech projects and city policies have resulted in livable cities with next-generation fiber optic connections, transportation, good schools, a variety of housing options and abundant recreation and cultural amenities.
+Just as important, neighboring cities engage in a degree of collaboration in support of the biotech industry that mirrors the healthy collegiality and competition found in the industry itself.

 A tradition of entrepreneurship